This is the data retention policy for the Skyhigh Security Cloud Platform, including all products and components.

 When Skyhigh SSE enforces policies such as DLP or encryption, no data is persisted in Skyhigh SSE.
 All data passing through Skyhigh SSE for the purposes of DLP inspection is transient, meaning it is located in-memory for the duration of the DLP inspection, and then erased.
 So, Skyhigh SSE does not write any data to disk during its DLP inspection.
 If Skyhigh SSE is working in tandem with an existing enterprise DLP solution, it does not even access the contents of the file, which is sent on-premises for inspection.
 If the DLP inspection is happening on-premises, the Skyhigh SSE Enterprise Connector (EC) receives the location of the file and passes this information to the on-premises DLP solution via ICAP.
 In all of the above cases, Skyhigh SSE does not store any customer data after the DLP inspection is complete, ensuring customer data privacy and compliance.
 Additionally, Skyhigh SSE is ISO 27001 certified, ensuring policies and procedures are in place to protect Skyhigh SSE records from loss, destruction and falsification.
 Skyhigh SSE is also ISO 27018 certified, ensuring the privacy of individual PII data is preserved in the cloud.

-Skyhigh Security’s Data Privacy Notice is posted on our Legal Homepage.
-In addition to the Privacy Notice, Skyhigh’s standard Customer Data Processing Agreement and Cloud Services Agreement is also posted on the homepage.
+Skyhigh Security’s Data Privacy Page is posted on our Legal Homepage.
+In addition to the Privacy Notice, Skyhigh’s standard Customer Data Processing Agreement and Cloud Services Agreement are also posted on the homepage.